chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 > * Do not use the community repository.
 It is not fully reliable due to a required dependence on the internet at runtime.
 > * Learn when new Chocolatey releases are out - register with the release announcements mailing list

+## Notes on This Guide
+This guide is pretty much the essential how to guide to having a successful internal Chocolatey deployment.
+What you will find below are walkthrough steps and scripts (!!) to really help speed up that initial setup.
+Some (most) of what you will find here is not meant to be automated past what is already here, most are one-time things that need to be performed, so they don't lend themselves well to being automated further than they already are with the scripts here.

+That said, Exercises 2 and 6 do lend themselves well to automation with infrastructure management (configuration management) tools.
+You will find that Puppet likely has the most comprehensive set of ability to fully configure Chocolatey and Chocolatey.Server, with PowerShell DSC coming in there as well.
+Most configuration management tools do support managing the installation of Chocolatey and software packages, but side step Chocolatey configuration.
+We think that they should do more there, and we find it's best if you reach out to those folks to ask that they would support those things.

 ## References

 * [Offline Chocolatey Install](https://chocolatey.org/install#completely-offline-install)